The page covers:

 Palazzo della Sacra Inquisizione (the section on the right is part of the original building; that on the left was designed by Pietro Guidi in 1925); you can see the coat of arms of Pope Pius V in the image used as background for this page

 In 1542 Pope Paul III reorganized the Inquisition, the religious body in charge of identifying and condemning heretical views.
-The official name of the institution, Sant'Offizio della Sacra Inquisizione, notwithstanding its references to holy and sacred, had such a dreadful reputation that in 1965 it was renamed Congregazione per la Dottrina della Fede by Pope John XXIII.
+The official name of the institution, Sant'Offizio della Sacra Inquisizione, notwithstanding its references to holy and sacred, had such a dreadful reputation that in 1965 it was renamed Congregazione per la Dottrina della Fede by Pope Paul VI.
 The Roman Inquisition acquired a great importance during the pontificate of Pope Pius V who in 1571 bought a series of existing properties and turned them into the premises of this institution; they included a small jail.
 However some of the most famous trials for which the Roman Inquisition is known, such as those of Giordano Bruno and Galileo Galilei, were held at Convento Domenicano della Minerva.

 When the holy Mother Church became mistress of the barbarians, she taught them the error of their ways.
 She put them in this pleasant Inquisition and pointed to the Blessed Redeemer, who was so gentle and so merciful toward all men, and they urged the barbarians to love him; and they did all they could to persuade to love and honour him - first by twisting their thumbs out of joint with a screw; then by nipping their flesh with pincers - red-hot ones, because they are the most comfortable in cold weather; then by skinning them alive a little; and finally by roasting them in public.